-An essential, robust technical software solution to support IFRS 9 implementation
+An essential, robust technical software solution to support IFRS 9 implementation, administration, control and reporting

 A Proven and Robust Platform

-Built on its mature stress testing engine KST, which captures data at a cash flow level of granularity, it then applies business rules that determine IFRS 9 exposure classification and measurement, impairment and reporting values.
-These are calculated using expected loss parameters and then present valued at the ‘effective interest rate’ taking into account exposure specific fees and costs.
+Built on KnowCo’s mature stress testing engine ‘KST’, which captures data at a cash flow level of granularity, the IFRS 9 Manager then applies business rules that determine IFRS 9 exposure classification and measurement, impairment and reporting values.
+These are calculated using expected loss parameters and then present valued at the ‘effective interest rate’ taking into account exposure-specific fees and costs.

 Transparent and Secure

-K-IFRS9 provides the essential infrastructure and functionality required by IFRS 9 for any firm.
-It is the place where data is stored, potentially large volumes over long periods, and where ‘Effective Interest Rate’ is calculated.
-K-IFRS9 allows users with sufficient access authority to intervene manually in, for example, Impairment Stage and Expected Loss parameters, but also permits the setting of automated flags for attributes such as Low Credit Risk status and movement between Impairment Stages.
+The IFRS 9 Manager provides the essential infrastructure and functionality required by IFRS 9 for any firm.
+It is the place where data is stored – potentially large volumes over long periods – and where the EIR is calculated.
+The system allows users with sufficient access authority to intervene manually in, for example, Impairment Stage and Expected Loss parameters, but also permits the setting of automated flags for attributes such as Low Credit Risk status and movement between Impairment Stages.
 In all cases, such changes and the authority and reason for making them are logged in the audit trail of all history, which cannot be amended.

 In the EU there is mandatory FINREP reporting, but the system can be configured for any reporting regime.
 Out of the box management reports are comprehensive, but can be tailored to any institution’s preferences.

-Announcing the availability of new functionality in our K-IFRS9 Technical Reporting Solution :
+Announcing the availability of new functionality in our IFRS9 Technical & Reporting Solution: